 I have a small counter area in my kitchen that I use as my coffee bar.
 I don’t have a backsplash on this wall and it looked a bit boring.
 I decided to give it a little makeover.
-This faux tile backsplash was an inexpensive project, just a little bit of paint that I already had and the cost of the stencil from Amazon.
+This stencil faux tile backsplash was an inexpensive project, with just a little bit of paint that I already had and the cost of the stencil from Amazon.

 This post includes affiliate links; you can read my disclosure policy here.

 The small counter where I set up all the things for coffee and tea was super boring!
 This is on the opposite side of the kitchen from my other counters so I thought I could add a bit of personality over here with a stenciled backsplash.

 I picked a 6 inch by 6-inch stencil for the wall.
 It’s 12 inches in height so I can do 2 rows of the stencil.
 Depending on what height your backsplash is there is probably a stencil that will work for your space.
 Stencils come from 4-inch sizes all the way up to 12-inch sizes; Amazon has a ton to choose from too.

 How To Stencil A Backsplash

 The first step was to paint my wall with a coat of white paint and let it dry completely before proceeding with the stenciling.

 My backsplash area is 12″ in height and I used a 6″ stencil so I could stack two.
 I used this stencil from Amazon.